-- 1. Historic gutter and roof water systems should be repaired and retained where possible, particularly if the system contains leader heads, downspout straps or other decorative features.
+- Historic gutter and roof water systems should be repaired and retained where possible, particularly if the system contains leader heads, downspout straps or other decorative features.
 Proper maintenance is critical to control roof water and to channel water away from the foundation.
-Originally, most gutters in the Sedgwick-Highland-James Preservation District were steel half-round gutters, built-in gutters, or Yankee gutters consisting of a raised edge above the roofline and angled towards downspouts in the cornice.
+Originally, most gutters in the Berkeley Park Historic District were steel half-round gutters, built-in gutters, or Yankee gutters consisting of a raised edge above the roofline and angled towards downspouts in the cornice.
 If replacement is unavoidable, the Syracuse Landmark Preservation Board will consider in-kind replacement as a first alternative.
-Replacement with "K-style" gutters is generally discouraged; however, the Board will consider these requests on a case-by-case basis.
+Replacement with "K-style" gutters is generally discouraged.
 Downspouts should be located on secondary walls away from major viewscapes. - 2.
 Gutters and downspouts should be periodically cleaned and properly maintained to protect the roof.